Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 Let this probability be equivalent to the strength of the HDO.
-Note that a value of $a$ with a particular probability of being measured is now mappable to a specific encoding frequency.
-Recall that the original purpose of $a$ was to enumerate modellable quantum states.
-The next task is to create a mapping between each value of $a$ and its corresponding quantum state such that the probability of observing a value of $a$ through measurement is equal to the strength of the HDO that exists in an individual probabilistic relationship with each pair of observable states of the modelled qubit system.
+Note that a value of \(a\) with a particular probability of being measured is now mappable to a specific encoding frequency.
+Recall that the original purpose of \(a\) was to enumerate modellable quantum states.
+The next task is to create a mapping between each value of \(a\) and its corresponding quantum state such that the probability of measuring a value of \(a\) with a measurement device is equal to the strength of the HDO.

-Recall that the greatest contributor to the strength of the HDO was chosen to be the distance from the maximally mixed state with respect to the $|0^{\otimes Q}>$ state.
-Therefore it is logical to assign the $g=dg$ curve to correspond to states that lie exactly between the maximally mixed state and the state $|0^{\otimes Q}>$.
+Recall that the greatest contributor to the strength of the HDO was chosen to be the distance from the maximally mixed state with respect to the \(|0^{\otimes Q}\rangle\) state.
+Therefore it is logical to assign the \(g = dg\) curve to correspond to states that lie exactly between the uniform superposition state and the state \(|0^{\otimes Q}\rangle\).

-The rest of the states will be related to curves evenly spaced throughout the frequency range of the device used to maintain $\phi$.
-For example, using the AX7MAF1 to model a two qubit system would yield the following "chief g curves".
-The spectrum will be made to wrap back to the first state so as to better map the space inside the simplex to its curves.
+The rest of the states will be related to curves evenly spaced throughout the frequency range of the device used to maintain \(\phi\).
+For example, using the AX7MAF1 to model a two qubit system would yield the following ''chief g curves''.
+The spectrum will be made to wrap back to the first state so as to